manuelpaeza/vp_retrain/readme.md

     mamba install -c conda-forge opencv matplotlib scikit-image pycocotools jupyterlab

-install torchinfo (gives summary of models -- not really essential but can be useful):
+Install torchinfo (gives summary of models -- not really essential but can be useful):

     pip install torchinfo

+For using local jupyter notebook server and ipykernel, install the above libraries as follows:

+    pip install -r requirements.txt

 ## Run notebook
 All the important things should be in `volpy_training_initial.ipynb`, including which source materials it is adapted from, what needs to be improved, what might be improved, etc.